All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Baseline labs (before starting any peptide): - IGF-1 - Complete metabolic panel (CMP) - Fasting glucose and HbA1c - Lipid panel (total cholesterol, LDL, HDL, triglycerides) - Thyroid panel (TSH, free T3, free T4) - CBC with differential - Fasting insulin

-Every 6 weeks during the first 3 months: - IGF-1 (confirms GH peptide response and checks for excessive elevation) - Fasting glucose (GH peptides can affect insulin sensitivity; monitor for upward trends) - CMP (liver and kidney function markers)
+Every 6 weeks during the first 3 months: - IGF-1 (confirms GH peptide response and checks for excessive elevation) - Fasting glucose (GH peptides can affect insulin sensitivity. monitor for upward trends) - CMP (liver and kidney function markers)

 Every 3 months ongoing: - Full panel repeat: IGF-1, CMP, fasting glucose, HbA1c, lipid panel, CBC - Add fasting insulin if glucose trends upward - Thyroid panel annually or if symptoms of thyroid dysfunction appear

-Action thresholds to know: - IGF-1 above 350 ng/mL: Discuss dose reduction with your provider - Fasting glucose above 100 mg/dL on two consecutive tests: GH peptide dose may need reduction - HbA1c trending above 5.7%: Review full metabolic picture with your provider - Liver enzymes (ALT/AST) elevated above 2x upper limit: Pause all peptides and investigate
+Action thresholds to know: - IGF-1 above 350 ng/mL: Discuss dose reduction with your provider - Fasting glucose above 100 mg/dL on two consecutive tests: GH peptide dose may need reduction - HbA1c trending above 5.7%: Review full metabolic picture with your provider - Liver enzymes (ALT/AST) improved above 2x upper limit: Pause all peptides and investigate

 Your will interpret these results in the context of your full protocol and make adjustments as needed.